 The Organization's Head Start centers are leased from lessors at below market rental rates.
-The Organization also collaborates with several independent school districts to provide the Organization with teachers and other resources at those centers at little or no cost to the
+The Organization also collaborates with several independent school districts to provide the Organization with teachers and other resources at those centers at little or no cost to the Organization.
+Donated services, materials and facilities received by the Organization are recorded at their estimated fair values.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEARS ENDED SEPTEMBER 30, 2016 AND 2015
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEARS ENDED SEPTEMBER 30, 2018 AND 2017